Over 200 injured

 Friday evening, 7.04 p.m.: The unthinkable strikes the central German city of Magdeburg on the Elbe, the target: the Christmas market.
 A black BMW crashes into the crowd.
 In panic, the visitors flee to the left and to the right.
 Many have no chance - they are simply not fast enough.
 Injured people lie screaming on the ground, desperate attempts are made to help them.

-According to Spiegel, at least five people are dead, including a small child.
+According to Spiegel, there are now at least five dead, including a small child.
 According to official figures, at least 60 people were injured, including 15 seriously.

 A critic of Islam from Saudi Arabia is apparently behind this day of horror.
 According to the German Press Agency, the 50-year-old specialist in psychiatry and psychotherapy describes himself as an "ex-Muslim".
 The perpetrator is said to have been recognized as a refugee in Germany in 2016.
 He applied for asylum because he feared persecution in his home country, he said in an FAZ interview in 2019.
 He then made it his mission to show other persecuted people a path to asylum in Germany or Australia, for example.